bytecodealliance/wasmtime/README.md

 We also currently do not support the `proc_raise` hostcall, as it is expected to be dropped entirely from WASI.

+### Windows
+In our Windows implementation, we currently support the minimal subset of [WASI API] which allows for running the very basic "Hello world!" style WASM apps.
+More coming shortly, so stay tuned!

 ## Third-Party Code
 Significant parts of our hostcall implementations are derived from the C implementations in